MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

 ### Pipeline resource metadata as predefined variables

-In each run, the metadata for a pipeline resource is available to all jobs as these predefined variables:
+In each run, the metadata for a pipeline resource is available to all jobs as the following predefined variables.
+These variables are available to your pipeline at runtime, and therefore can't be used in [template expressions](/azure/devops/pipelines/process/variables#template-expression-syntax), which are evaluated at pipeline compile time.

 ```yaml
 resources.pipeline.<Alias>.projectName